 All children, teachers, and administrators have the right to feel safe in their classrooms and school.
 The purpose of school is for children to learn-a task that can become difficult when students or faculty fear for their own safety or experience disruption in the classroom setting.
 Teachers are responsible to help their students learn and grow, but they also must handle classroom disruptions and ensure safety for all if an incident does occur.
 Every school in the Fort Sage USD takes necessary precautions to ensure the safety of students, staff, and visitors.
-Staff and Administration are present at all breaks, lunch time, and extra-curricular activities to prevent safety problems from starting and to handle any issues that may occur.
+Staff and Administration are present at all breaks, lunch time, and extra-curricular activities to prevent problems from starting and to handle any issues that may occur.
 All visitors are required to check in at the office, so that there is a current record of any person on campus.
-Security cameras have been installed in each of the hallways at various locations to help with safety and security issues.
+The District has recently installed security cameras at various locations in each hallway, this will assist in safety, security, and bullying prevention.

 The student handbook is sent home the first day of school.
 The handbook includes behavior expectations and rules of conduct as well as the consequences for breaking said rules.
-"Time to Teach" procedures are used in each classroom and through out the school and District.
+"Time to Teach" procedures are used in each classroom and throughout the school and District.
 "Re-focus" and self-discipline are used to encourage proper behavior from students in order to create a school climate conducive to learning.

-The School Safety Plan is reviewed on a staff inservice prior to the start of school.
+The School Safety Plan is reviewed at a staff inservice prior to the start of school.
 Staff is involved with the annual updates to the plan.
 Key elements of the plan include: newly implemented emergency flip charts in each room.
 These charts provide step by step procedures for students and staff in a variety of safety scenarios.
 Drills are conducted monthly at each site.
 The drills are then reviewed with staff for efficiency and effectiveness.
 Portions of the Safety Plan are practiced/reviewed monthly in staff meetings/PLC's or in the classroom setting.